drhsqlite/fossil-mirror/www/admin-v-setup.md

     tests on the Fossil repository's configuration, then reports potential problems it found and offers canned solutions.
-Those canned solutions do not do anything that an Admin-user could not do via other means.
+Those canned solutions do not do anything that an Admin-user could not do via other means, so this page offers the Admin-only user no more power than they otherwise had.
 For example, this page's "Take it Private" feature can also be done manually via Admin → Users.
+This page is a convenience, not a grant of new power to the Admin-only user.

 *   **Logging**:<a id="log"></a> Admin-only users get to see the various Fossil logs in case they need to use them to understand a problem